awsdocs/aws-proton-user-guide/doc_source/ug-get-started-console.md

 **Set up repository\.**

 In *Getting started*, you create a service from a service template that includes a service pipeline\.
-You provide a path to your forked sample source code repository and your repository connection Amazon Resource Name \(ARN\) as inputs when you create your service\.
-Your repository connection signals AWS Proton on new source code commits\.
+You provide a path to your forked sample source code repository and your AWS CodeStar connection Amazon Resource Name \(ARN\) as inputs when you create your service\.
+Your connection activates the AWS Proton pipeline on new source code commits\.
 + Fork the example [AWS sample repository](https://github.com/aws-samples/aws-proton-sample-fargate-service) that you use as source code to deploy with AWS Proton in *Getting started*\.

 ## Step 2: Create a service<a name="getting-started-step2"></a>